nasa/HyperCP/README.md

 ##### Anomaly Analysis (optional)

 Deglitching the data is highly sensitive to the deglitching parameters described below, as well as environmental conditions and the variability of the radiometric data itself.
-Therefore, a seperate module was developed to tune these parameters for individual files, instruments, and/or field campaigns.
+Therefore, a separate module was developed to tune these parameters for individual files, instruments, and/or field campaigns.
 The tool is launched by setting the parameters (windows and sigma factors described below) in the Configuration window, *SAVING THE CHANGES*, and then running the tool on an example of L1B data using the Anomaly Analysis button and file dialog.
 Plots produced automatically in the ./Plots/L1B_Anoms directory can be used to evaluate the choice of parameters.

 For each waveband of each sensor, and for both light and dark shutter measurements, the time series of radiometric data are low-pass filtered with a moving average using discrete linear convolution of two one dimensional sequences with adjustable window sizes.
 For darks, a stationary standard deviation anomaly (from the moving average) is used to assess whether data are within an adjustable "sigma factor" multiplier within the window.
-For lights, a MOVING standard deviation anomaly (from the moving average of seperately adjustable window size) is used to assess whether data are within a seperately adjustable sigma.
+For lights, a MOVING standard deviation anomaly (from the moving average of separately adjustable window size) is used to assess whether data are within a separately adjustable sigma.
 The low-band filter is passed over the data twice.
 First and last data points for light and dark data cannot be accurately filtered with this method, and are discarded.
 **Defaults: Dark Window 11, Light Window 9, Dark Sigma 2.7, Light Sigma 3.7 determined empirically from KORUS cruise**